 Several outstanding physics goals could be achieved by the next generation of large underground observatories in the domain of astro-particle and particle physics, neutrino astronomy and cosmology.
-Proton de-

-&lt;sup>26Institute of Theoretical Physics, Wroclaw University, Wroclaw, Poland cay (Pati and Salam, 1973), in particular, is one of the most exciting prediction of Grand Unified Theories (for a review see (Nath and Perez, 2007)) aiming at the unification of fundamental forces in Nature.
-It remains to-day one of the most relevant open questions of particle physics.
+Proton decay (Pati and Salam, 1973), in particular, is one of the most exciting prediction of Grand Unified Theories (for a review see (Nath and Fileviez Perez, 2006)) aiming at the unification of fundamental forces in Nature.
+It remains today one of the most relevant open questions of particle physics.
 Its discovery would certainly represent a fundamental milestone, contributing to clarifying our understanding of the past and future evolution of the Universe.